 Why Have Cats Become So Widespread & Popular Around the World?

-There are a number of reasons why cats have become so widespread and popular around the world.
+There are several reasons why cats have become so widespread and popular around the world.
 One reason is that cats are very versatile animals and can be used for a variety of purposes.
 Cats can be used as pets, as working animals, and as pest control agents.
 They are also relatively easy to care for, and they can be kept in a wide variety of environments.
 Cats can be kept as indoor or outdoor pets.
 They are also known for their playful personalities and their ability to charm humans.

 Are Any Cats Extinct?